 You can see just how much noise there is by measuring the Signal-to-Noise ratio (SNR), which is the difference in decibels between the received signal and the background noise level.
 For example, if you receive a signal of -70 dBm and the noise floor is measured at – 80 dBm, the SNR is 10 dB.
 Of course, you want the Signal-to-Noise ratio to be as high as possible so that it’s less likely for a signal to disappear in environmental noise.

-A strong Wi-Fi signal makes it possible for connected devices to move from room to room while streaming high-definition online video or downloading files from the internet without losing connection, which greatly improves the user experience.
+What’s more, a strong Wi-Fi signal makes it possible for connected devices to move from room to room even while streaming high-definition online video or downloading files from the internet without losing connection, which greatly improves the user experience.
 These and other benefits of a strong Wi-Fi signal highlight its importance and make Wi-Fi signal strength optimization a task worth pursuing.

 RSSI a measurement of the power present in a received radio signal, and it can be easily measured using a Wi-Fi signal strength app.
 Some Wi-Fi signal strength apps can even monitor the strength of a Wi-Fi signal in real-time and display the results for multiple networks at the same time.